pippinbarr/lets-play-ancient-greek-punishment-inversion-edition/process/to-do.md

 - ~~Empty while bathing: empty full 100%, then Danaid gets out and goes back to filling~~
 - ~~Empty while climbing in: choose some point of no return for getting in anim and before that reverse?
 Or just always make them get all the way in then out again?~~
 - ~~Add 'cleaning' frames (or just flash "WASHING""? or just say that when they get in they're instantly clean?
 Or have a percentage of CLEANLINESS going up)~~

-- Change controls so that you open holes, it empties (or not) and then they close again (to avoid the situation of just leaving the holes open indefinitely and thus not needing to stay on guard and punish)
+- ~~__THANKS CHARLY__ Change controls so that you open holes, it empties (or not) and then they close again (to avoid the situation of just leaving the holes open indefinitely and thus not needing to stay on guard and punish)~~

 - Sound
-- Tweaks
+- Feel

 ## Tantalus